 Inclusion Ireland Chairperson Tom Healy said:

-“This modern legislation is a huge step forward and it means that persons with intellectual disabilities will finally have their ability to make decisions for themselves recognised in law.
+“This modern legislation is a huge step forward and it means that persons with intellectual disabilities will finally have their ability to make decisions for themselves enshrined in law.

-“The long delay in the enactment of the Capacity legislation was one reason repeatedly given by the State for its failure to ratify the UN Convention on the Rights of Persons with Disabilities.
-The Government should now ensure that the UN Convention is finally ratified – albeit eight years after it was signed in March 2007.
+“The long delay in passing the Capacity legislation was one reason repeatedly given by the State for its failure to ratify the UN Convention on the Rights of Persons with Disabilities.
+The Government should now ensure that the UN Convention is finally ratified – albeit eight years after Ireland signed up to it in March 2007.

-“Inclusion Ireland has been lobbying, campaigning and advocating for the introduction of capacity legislation for well over three decades and we are delighted to see this key piece of legislation becoming reality.”
+“Inclusion Ireland has been lobbying, campaigning and advocating for the introduction of the Capacity Bill for well over three decades and we are delighted to see this key piece of legislation becoming reality.”

 Inclusion Ireland Vice-Chairperson Máirín McCartney said:

-“The new Capacity Act will not just have an impact on the lives of persons with intellectual disabilities, but also those with mental health issues and the elderly – it will affect everyone.
+“The Capacity Bill will not just have an impact on the lives of persons with intellectual disabilities, but also those with mental health issues and the elderly – it will affect everyone.